au-research/ARDC-23-things/_things/thing-21.md

 ---
-author: ARDC
+thing: 21
+title: 'Tools of the trade'
+short_title: Tools
 description: |
     Dig in to dirty data.
 What is it?
 Why should we care?
 Try your hand at using an open source data cleansing tool.
-keywords: 'data, research, research data, australia'
-title: 'Tools of the trade'
----

-Dig in to dirty data.
-What is it?
-Why should we care?
-Try your hand at using an open source data cleansing tool.
+overview:

--   **Getting started**: Pregnant men?
+ - Getting started: Pregnant men?
 The data says so!
 Getting down and dirty with data
--   **Learn more**: Turn a PDF ‘tabula rasa’ into usable data with Tabula
+ - Learn more: Turn a PDF ‘tabula rasa’ into usable data with Tabula
--   **Challenge me**: OpenRefine is a powerful tool for cleaning up lots of  dirty data
+ - Challenge me: OpenRefine is a powerful tool for cleaning up lots of  dirty data
+---
 ## Getting started
 ### Dirty data stories